-We stumbled upon this wonderful day hike somewhat by accident.
-We were staying in a B&B on the outskirts of Laxe.
-When we arrived the day before, we had noticed a little sign indicating “praia” (beach) pointing down a country road.
-The next day we decided to investigate.
-The narrow little road ended at Praia de Soeste, a curving bay with a mile-long sweep of pale coloured sand.
+We stumbled upon this wonderful day-hike somewhat by accident.
+We were staying in a B&B on the outskirts of Laxe, and we noticed a little sign indicating “praia” (beach) pointing down a country road.
+The narrow little road ended at Praia de Soeste, a curving bay with a mile-long sweep of pale-coloured sand.
 There were a few German surfers camped out in Westphalia vans, but other than that the place was deserted.

 The trail led around the beach to the rocky headland, where the trail continued on sloping granite slabs covered by grass.
 The views of the ocean were extensive.

 Here, the trail goes around a small rocky bay.

 We were really enjoying ourselves.
 The weather was wonderful and the views were fantastic.

 Our small footpath met up with a gravel road for a while.

 The trail then dropped closer to the sea and followed a stacked stone wall.
 Some cairns and splotches of paint indicated the way.
 In the distance we could see Praia de Traba.